AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 We evaluate the performance of HLoc and \sysname through two primary metrics.
-We consider the mean and median absolute translation error (ATE) and absolute rotation error (ARE) as described in Equation (\ref{eq:ape_apr}) and Equation (\ref{eq:aoe_apr}) for all test frames in Cambridge Landmarks and 7Scenes datasets.
-For Aachen Day-Night-v1.1, we analyze the percentage of test images with pose predicted with high ($0.25m, 2^\circ$), medium ($0.5m, 5^\circ$), and low ($5m, 10^\circ$) accuracy levels proposed by~\cite{sattler2018benchmarking} because it does not provide ground truth poses for each test frame.
+We consider the mean and median absolute translation error (ATE) and absolute rotation error (ARE) for all test frames in Cambridge Landmarks and 7Scenes datasets.
+For Aachen Day-Night-v1.1, we analyze the percentage of test images with pose predicted with high ($0.25m, 2^\circ$), medium ($0.5m, 5^\circ$), and low ($5m, 10^\circ$) accuracy levels proposed by~\cite{sattler2018benchmarking}\footnote{This dataset does not provide ground truth poses for each test frame.}.